On this great and glorious Sunday, May 5th, in the Year of our Lord 2013 A.D., the Eastern

 that he deliberately wanted his readers to hate them also - Tolkien himself would have never allowed

-himself to hold these views - he despised racism of that kind; he even accused 'that ruddy little ignoramus Adolf Hitler' for 'ruining, perverting, misapplying, and making forever accursed that
+himself to hold these views - he despised racism of that kind; he even accused 'that ruddy little ignoramus Adolf Hitler' for 'ruining, perverting, misapplying, and making forever accursedthat noble northern spirit, a supreme contribution to Europe, which I have ever loved, and tried to present

-in its true light.'), I am instead to try and point out that the perceived racism in The Lord of the Rings is
+in its true light.'), I am instead to try and point out that the perceived racism in The Lord of the Rings is not an attack against people of color but a celebration and a praise of Tolkien's own people (and

 mine) - the English Anglo-Saxon race and their near kindreds.
 To put it in blunt and very unpoliticaly